#3 - That Time I Met a Black Widow Spider: A Story of Sexual Violence and Death in the Woods

 As I sat up, I saw some of my animal friends nearby.
 A pack of bunnies stared at me.
 A deer moved closer, and a hawk circled overhead.
 To this day, I question if this was a coincidence, but I’ve chosen to believe that it was a sign from something bigger than me reminding me that I was never alone.

 I stared at my animal friends and began to take deep breaths.
-The animal did not run from my pain, instead they stayed with me.
+The animals did not run from my pain, instead they stayed with me.
 As my breath deepened, a second realization hit me.
 I had a second chance.
 Courtney and I had a similar story but I hadn’t died that night in the woods.

 Since that night 15 years ago, I felt deadened inside.
 It’s hard to explain the aftermath of sexual violence, but a part of you does die.
 The naïve part.
 The trusting part.
 Sometimes the happy part.
 The girl I was before did die in many ways.
 I may have been dragged out of the woods and woken up the next day, but a crucial part of me had been left behind.
 The young girl who believed she was worthy of love.